How to shade the area between two lines in a line chart in Excel?

 2. Select the whole range, click Insert > Insert Line or Area Chart > Line to insert a line chart.

-Tips: For the line chart you have already created, please skip this step and jump to the Note.
+Tip: If you have already created the line chart, skip this step and proceed to the Note.

 Now a line chart is created as shown in the screenshot below.